(English below)

 2021 EL ACUERDO DE ESCAZÚ SOBRE DEMOCRACIA AMBIENTAL Y SU RELACIÓN CON LA AGENDA 2030 PARA EL DESARROLLO SOSTENIBLE

-We do not have weapons, 2025
+We have no weapons, 2024

-“We have no weapons to pressure them” is a phrase from this archive, where representatives from various communities raised their voices in international conferences.
+“We have no weapons to pressure them” is a phrase from an archive that comprises 40 interventions, mostly by non-governmental organizations and affected communities at global environmental conferences.
 During these events, they demanded the right to proclaim their dignity, identified culprits in environmental issues, and underscored the urgency of taking direct action.
 This archive reviews 50 years of misplaced trust in global organizations as a means to achieve social and environmental justice.
 On the other hand, it examines how initiatives to support environmental defenders have evolved in response to the assassinations occurring in Latin America, where Mexico, Brazil, and Colombia register the highest numbers of such incidents.

 Atrás